-As of the date of this report, we have received responses from one hundred seventy-three (173), or 25%, of the suppliers surveyed.
+As of the date of this report, we have received responses from 149, or 19%, of the suppliers surveyed.
 We reviewed the responses against criteria developed by the Company to determine which responses required further engagement with our suppliers.
-These criteria included untimely or incomplete responses as well as inconsistencies within the data reported in the 2015 Conflict Mineral Report.
+These criteria included untimely or incomplete responses as well as inconsistencies within the data reported in the 2016 Conflict Minerals Report.
 We have worked directly with these suppliers to provide revised responses.

-One hundred forty-seven (147) suppliers responded indicating that they did not use any 3TGs in their products.
-Twenty-six (26) suppliers identified that they use one or more of the 3TGs in their products.
-Of those twenty-six (26), twenty (20) suppliers confirmed that they are not sourcing from the Covered Countries.
-Six (6) suppliers responded that they are sourcing from the Covered Countries but were unable to determine if all of the smelters of their suppliers are conflict free.
-The suppliers identifying as sourcing to Covered Countries are Robert Bosch, Standard Motor Products, Optimas OE Solutions, Mercury Marine, Patten Caterpillar, and B K Controls.
+One hundred and seventeen (117) suppliers responded indicating that they did not use any 3TGs in their products.
+Thirty two (32) suppliers identified that they use one or more of the 3TGs in their products.
+Of those thirty two (32), nineteen (19) suppliers confirmed that they are not sourcing from the Covered Countries.
+Thirteen (13) suppliers responded that they are sourcing from the Covered Countries but were unable to determine if all of the smelters of their suppliers are conflict free.
+The suppliers identifying as sourcing to Covered Countries are: Sleegers Engineered Products, Continental AG, Bendix, Caterpillar, Deep Sea Elect, Donaldson, Emerson, HMS Industrial, Honeywell, Index Sensors, Newark, NGK, and TE Connectivity.
 Therefore, as of the date of this report, it remains undetermined.
-Until such time as the status is confirmed as being conflict free, PSI will continue to seek alternative suppliers in the event it is determined that the smelter contains 3TG from a Covered Country.

-Of those surveyed, five hundred thirty-one (531) suppliers did not respond.
+Of those surveyed, 627 suppliers did not respond.
 PSI is evaluating the most efficient and effective follow up actions to receive timely and accurate responses.

-The large majority of the responses received provided data at a company or divisional level, or were unable to specify the smelters or refiners used for components supplied to PSI.
+The large majority of the responses received provided data at a company or divisional level or, were unable to specify the smelters or refiners used for components supplied to PSI.